PhilipYip1988/python-tutorials/004_python_fundamental_datatypes/readme.md

 Notice tat h top cellnow dislays ```[5]``` opposed to ```[1]``` which indicates the order each cell was run in the Python Kernel.
 This cell as ran twice at ```[1]``` and ```[5]``` but only the last run is displayed.

-It is really bad practice to place cells in an inteactive notebook out of order.
+It is really bad practice to place cells in an interactive notebook out of order.
 Normally when a notebook is reopened, the user will for to Kernel → Restart Kernel and Run All Cells...

 ![img_012](./images/img_012.png)